neekware/fullerstack/libs/nax-ipware/README.md

 ### Private Prefixes

-A default list that holds the private address prefixes is called `IPWARE_PRIVATE_IP_PREFIX`.
+A default list that holds the private IP prefixes is called `IPWARE_PRIVATE_IP_PREFIX`.
 This list is used to determine if an IP address is `public` or `private`.

+It is recommended that you send us any `private` IP addresses that we have missed, to be included in the default list.

 ```typescript
 export const IPWARE_PRIVATE_IP_PREFIX: string[] = [